Prophylactic cranial radiotherapy (PCR)

 Skin changes

 You may have a mild skin reaction after PCR.
 Your skin may become red and itchy and sore behind the ears.
-After treatment, your skin may become darker.
-Staff in the radiotherapy department will check you for a reaction but tell them if you notice any changes or feel any soreness.
+It may also become darker.
+Staff in the radiotherapy department will check your skin for a reaction.
+Tell them if you notice any changes or feel any soreness.

 If you have a skin reaction, wear a scarf or hat to protect your head from the sun or cold until it gets better.
-Avoid exposing your head to the sun during treatment and for at least a year afterwards.
-Cover your head or use sun-cream with a sun protection factor (SPF) of at least 30.
+Avoid exposing your head to the sun during treatment and for at least 1 year afterwards.
+Cover your head or use suncream with a sun protection factor (SPF) of at least 30.

 Effects on memory and thinking